 Phone: (919) 636-0994

-By entering individual therapy, you are giving yourself an opportunity to heal and grow.
-Increased self-knowledge is guaranteed!
+By entering individual therapy, you are giving yourself an opportunity to gain self knowledge.

 Some suggestions to help you complete a successful course of therapy:

 1. Have the courage to be open.
 I will not judge you and will do my best to create an environment of trust in which you feel safe to address your issues without shame.
 I know that you are more than your problem.

 2. Before your sessions, think about what you want to address, and during the week between sessions, mull over what we have talked about.
 Commit to being aware, in and out of therapy.

 3. You can't heal what you can't feel.
 Feelings are tools for tapping into needs and negative conditioning.
 They often manifest themselves physically (muscular tension, butterflies, fatigue, restlessness, knots in the stomach, headache, rashes) as well as emotionally (sadness, pain, anger, depression).
 It is important to become very aware of physical sensations and feelings during the week and in therapy sessions and report them.

 4. The unconscious is a reservoir of energy and wisdom.
 It communicates with the conscious mind through dreams and waking fantasies.
 You will need to pay attention to your dreams and bring striking ones to therapy to talk about.
 We will do guided meditations and fantasy work in the sessions also.

 5. Therapy is not just 45 minutes a week, nor is it meant to be crisis management.
 It must be an everyday willingness to learn what makes you tick and to discover the patterns in your behavior.
 It requires detachment and involvement at the same time.
 To facilitate the process, you will have homework—some reading and some writing.